 Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best Ballpark Hot Dog."

 Not long ago, I was in the San Francisco Bay Area and needed to get to Oakland.
 The region has a nifty train/subway people-mover called Bay Area Rapid Transit, or BART.
-The ride over to Oakland is a bit lengthy, but it saved me from a huge traffic headache.
+The ride over to Oakland was a bit lengthy, but it saved me from a huge traffic headache.

-To honor BART and its contribution to the people in the Bay Area, I designed a hot dog to pay tribute—only BART stands for Bacon, Asparagus, Radish and Tomato.
-Trust me; it's delicious.
+To honor BART and its contribution to the people in the Bay Area, I designed a hot dog to pay tribute—only BART stands for bacon, asparagus, radish, and tomato.
+Trust me, it's delicious.
 Plus, it's packed with veggies.

 |Prep time||Cook time||Ready in||Yields|

 - 1 bundle asparagus

 - 1 package bacon